GoogleCloudPlatform/java-docs-samples/appengine/oauth2/README.md

 ## Setup
 1. In the [Cloud Developers Console](https://cloud.google.com/console) > API Manager > Credentials,
 create a Oauth Client ID for a Web Application.
-You will need to provide an authroized JavaScript origin.
+You will need to provide an authorized JavaScript origin.
 Typically, https://projectID.appspot.com.
 1. Edit `src/main/webapp/index.html` and change `YOUR_CLIENT_ID_HERE.apps.googleusercontent.com` to
 Client ID from the prior step.